thespiralnetwork/24hour-Mail/README.md

 **24hourmail@thespiralnetwork.com.au**

 ```
-PPS: If I Did Anything Wrong Also Send The Emails To the Adress Above
+PPS: If I Did Anything Wrong Also Send An Emails To the Adress Above
 ```